No. 47

 The short answer

-Water in dreams almost always points at the emotional or unconscious dimension of life.
-The specific form the water takes — calm, turbulent, contained, overflowing, clear, murky — tells you what your relationship with that dimension currently looks like.
+Water dreams usually point to the emotional or unconscious dimension of life.
+The specific form the water takes — calm, turbulent, contained, overflowing, clear, murky, frozen, rising, or disappearing — shows what your relationship with that inner material currently looks like.

 A still lake reads differently from a flooding basement.
 A clear river reads differently from a sewage backup.
-The container, motion, clarity, and your role (swimmer, drowner, observer) are the diagnostic.
+A gentle rain reads differently from a tsunami.
+The most important clues are form, movement, clarity, boundary, scale, and your role in the scene: swimmer, observer, rescuer, trapped person, thirsty person, or someone trying to stop a leak.

 What water symbolizes

-Jung specifically named water as the primary symbol of the unconscious in dreams.
-Falling into it is descent into shadow material; emerging from it is the return with insight; drowning in it is being overwhelmed by emotional or psychic material the conscious mind can’t metabolize.
+Jung treated water as one of the clearest images of the unconscious.
+Falling into it can suggest descent into shadow material; emerging from it can suggest return with insight; drowning can show emotional or psychic material that feels larger than the conscious self can hold.

 Common variations